No motivation to workout at-home during COVID-19?

 Schedule in your workout for the same time each day.
 If you can, do it first thing in the morning to avoid constantly negotiating with yourself when you’ll start exercising.
 Live workouts (via apps or Facebook Live) are especially great as you have to stick to a start time like you would your normal exercise class.

 Your usual routine might be a high-intensity F45 session or a 5km run, but it’s time to cut yourself some slack.
 Right now it’s about getting some movement, however small.
 Ten minute stretch session?
 Check.
 We know healthy habits encourage more healthy habits, so it’s about gaining momentum again.

 Change your mindset and think of this as an opportunity to try new things.
 Most workout apps are offering free trials and YouTube has every type of workout imaginable – no fees or lock-in contracts!
 Try something new every day for a week depending on your mood and energy levels.
-Like our simple deck of cards workout.
+Like our simple deck of cards workout or home workout with household items.
 You never know you might find a new favourite exercise… Hip hop dancing in the privacy of your lounge room sure sounds fun!